Understanding CLTV: How to Calculate Lifetime Value of a Customer in Retail and E-commerce

 CLTV=(Average Purchase Value Purchase Frequency)x Average Customer Lifespan 1.Average Purchase Value: This is calculated by dividing the company's total revenue in a time period by the number of purchases in that same period.
 2. Purchase Frequency: This is the average number of times a customer makes a purchase during a set period.
 3. Average Customer Lifespan: This represents the average number of years a customer continues to buy from the company.

 Using the CLTV formula, businesses can predict future revenue, tailor their marketing strategies for high-value customers, and allocate resources more efficiently.
+Gain insights on leveraging AI and ML for advanced customer segmentation in banking in our detailed articlehere.

 Exploring Customer Lifetime Value with a Practical Example

 Let's delve into the concept of Customer Lifetime Value (CLTV) through an illustrative case study centered around Starbucks, utilizing data insights from a Kissmetrics report.
 The process we follow here can provide valuable insights into your own business's CLTV calculation.
+Understand the importance of demand forecasting in retail with our articleDemand Forecasting and Planning in Retail: Datrics Use Cases.

 To start your journey, consider utilizing Datrics, an end-to-end data science platform that streamlines optimization and automation for businesses.
 Looking to enhance your business operations?
 Reach out to us and embark on a tailored transformative journey.

 Deciphering CLTV with the Starbucks Example Let’s walk you through the steps used to determine Starbucks' CLTV.
+Learn about the value of inventory management in retail businesses and its impact on CLTV in our comprehensive guidehere.

 Calculating Average Purchase Value First, gauge the average purchase value.
 A typical Starbucks customer spends approximately $5.90 per visit– it’s an essential metric in the CLTV equation.